vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy.md

 ## Parties' responsibilities

-VTEX will isolate all fields that are mapped as sensitive and protect them.
-There are scenarios, however, in which VTEX has no control, and therefore it is up to your store to ensure that your integration is not using data improperly.
-The main scenarios are:
+VTEX isolates and protects all fields classified as sensitive.
+However, it is important to acknowledge that there are scenarios beyond VTEX's control.
+In such cases, as a VTEX client, it is the store's responsibility to ensure the integrity of your integrations and prevent any data misuse.
+The main scenarios to consider include:

 - Sending PII in custom or text fields.
-- Adhere to IO apps that depend on or consume PII data.
+- Adhering to IO apps that depend on or consume PII data.
-- Integrations with other systems that consume PII data, such as ERPs.
+- Integrating with third-party systems that consume PII data, such as ERPs.